 Some agents & landlords do offer a deal that your rent price includes your bills.
 However, some may not offer this option.
 If you want your bills to be included and want to live somewhere other than a private hall, click the “bills included” box on “Advanced Search Options” when looking for properties on StudyFlats.

 This is the heading

-You normally have to pay a damage/security deposit before signing your contract, in order to secure the accommodation that you wish to book.
-The amount of deposits vary in different kinds of accommodation (see our guide on types of accommodation above) and normally starts from £100-£1000.
+You normally have to pay a damage/security deposit before signing your contract, in order to book your student accommodation.
+The amount of deposits vary in different kinds of accommodation (see our guide on types of accommodation above) and normally starts from anywhere between £100-£1000.

 StudyFlats is a student housing marketplace and helps you see different types of properties around the UK.

 We made StudyFlats with one thing in mind: guiding international students with finding the best housing abroad.
 This is particularly the case as there are student accommodation engines which only act as a “digital newspaper” rather than a service personally tailored to you and your needs.

 This includes helping you throughout the whole process: from finding your next home, signing contracts and paying your deposit and rent.